4W4I5/Semester-6-Notes/VARE/Sessional 1 Prep/Sessional 1 Prep Notes.md

 		- Simple strings can also use wildcards but that involves regex
 	- Wildcards = Use a "?" for each 4bits to guess
 	- Jumps = Use when length of string is unknown. use \[3-5\] where 3 is minLen and 5 is maxLen
+- Anonymous strings
+	- Just use a \$.
+No need to name.
+Can only use the 'of them' condition for this though
+- Global Rule
+	- Impose restrictions on all rules within the file
+- Private Rule
+	- Disable the rule
+- Iterative
+	- same syntax as python.
+	- example
+	- for all i in (1,2,3):
+		- (@a\[i\] + 10 == @b\[i\] )
+	- This code checks if the first 3 letters of A are spaced 10 bytes apart from the first 3 letters of B and if they match or not

 ---
 Copied from mattnotmax on github